Battle of Stalingrad: Luftwaffe losses

 The losses of transport planes were especially serious, as they destroyed the capacity for supply of the trapped 6th Army.
 The destruction of 72 aircraft when the airfield at Tatsinskaya Airfield was overrun meant the loss of about 10 percent of the Luftwaffe transport fleet.

-These losses amounted to about 50 percent of the aircraft committed and the Luftwaffe training program was stopped and sorties in other theatres of war were significantly reduced to save fuel for use at Stalingrad.

 Aftermath

 The German public was not officially told of the impending disaster until the end of January 1943, though positive media reports had stopped in the weeks before the announcement.
 Stalingrad marked the first time that the Nazi government publicly acknowledged a failure in its war effort.
 On 31 January, regular programmes on German state radio were replaced by a broadcast of the sombre Adagio movement from Anton Bruckner's Seventh Symphony, followed by the announcement of the defeat at Stalingrad.
 On 18 February, Minister of Propaganda Joseph Goebbels gave the famous Sportpalast speech in Berlin, encouraging the Germans to accept a total war that would claim all resources and efforts from the entire population.

 Based on Soviet records, over 11,000 German soldiers continued to resist in isolated groups within the city for the next month.
 Some have presumed that they were motivated by a belief that fighting on was better than a slow death in Soviet captivity.
-Brown University historian Omer Bartov claims they were motivated by belief in Hitler and National Socialism.
+Historian Omer Bartov claims they were motivated by belief in Hitler and National Socialism.
 He studied 11,237 letters sent by soldiers inside of Stalingrad between 20 December 1942 and 16 January 1943 to their families in Germany.
-Almost every letter expressed belief in Germany's ultimate victory and their willingness to fight and die at Stalingrad to achieve that victory.
+Generally, the letters expressed belief in Germany's ultimate victory and the soldiers' willingness to fight and die at Stalingrad to achieve that victory.
 Bartov reported that a great many of the soldiers were well aware that they would not be able to escape from Stalingrad, but in their letters to their families stated that they were proud to "sacrifice themselves for the Führer".

-The bombing campaign and five months of fighting in the city had utterly destroyed 99% of the city, with the city being nothing more than a heap of rubble.